-An evaluation of FASAP occurs each payment period (semester) during Basic Sciences Integration Course (BSIC) intersession and Clinical Sciences.
+An evaluation of FASAP occurs annually during Basic Sciences and at the end of each semester during the Basic Sciences Integration Course (BSIC) intersession and Clinical Sciences.

 Any student who does not meet FASAP requirements will be notified by the Financial Aid Office via AUA e-mail.
 If students are notified of ineligibility for financial aid due to FASAP, students may consult financial aid and academic counselors for assistance.